WASdev/sample.DefaultApplication/jakarta/README.md

 ![](./images/MigrationReportJakarta.png)

 Two of the analysis results are gone after the changes are made since we have converted the javax.transaction to jakarta and we removed the deprecated Integer constructors.
+The remaining issues are general in nature and will always trigger with the targets I have selected.

 Also, the technology report shows that the application is using Jakarta EE technologies.
 We are on the way with Jakarta 9.1.
 With Jakarta 10 right around the corner, we will revisit this application with Jakarta 10 soon!